tylerbishopdev/shibastyles/README.md

-# Astro / Sanity / Tailwind project customized for use by Ezoic
+# Astro / Tailwind project playground customized for use by Ezoic

 An Ezoic marketing project folder with custom config for use as a front-end marketing site with connections that easily link our products and content.